China Semester

 2-3 day easy to moderate treks, numerous day hikes and/or additional multi-day treks depending on student group interest.

-Optional College Credits
+Optional College Credit

-To deepen your experience abroad, you may elect to enroll in college-level courses while participating on this program.
-Those who enroll in optional courses will be invoiced an additional fee on top of the land cost.
-To learn more, click here.
+To deepen your experience abroad, you may choose to enroll in one optional college-level course during the program.
+For those who choose to enroll, they will be invoiced for an additional college credit fee on top of the program cost.

-Students who take a for-credit course will receive an official transcript from a School of Record after successful completion of the program.
+Students who take a college credit course will receive an official transcript from our university School of Record upon successful completion of the program.
+Taking advantage of the college credit option may make 529 plan funds eligible toward the entire program cost.

-Through our School of Record, you may take the following courses for-college credit:
+Through our School of Record, you have the option to enroll in one of the following courses for college credit:

 • COLS 191: Self & Culture in Experiential Cohorts